 Course credit can sometimes be given for independent research through an Independent Study.
 An independent study can often be done in conjunction with a field season with one or a group of our professors and researchers.
 Independent Study topics vary with the interests of the students and can be individualized to focus on the student's specific interest.
 If you are interested in pursuing an Independent Study talk with the Associate Director or the Undergraduate Chair.
 They can recommend a faculty member with the same interests or field of expertise and answer your questions about the logistics of such a project.
 Once a topic and advisor is identified, a one-page proposal of the scope and focus of the Independent Study should be submitted to the Associate Director or the Undergraduate Chair in order to be registered for the course.

 The best resource for research topics in the department is the Faculty.
 Many of our faculty members are involved in ongoing research in many locations worldwide and are in need of a work force for their summer excursions.
 Other faculty members are involved in the professional world outside of academia and have connections to various firms and corporations.
 Faculty members are willing to help undergraduates gain research experience.
 Feel free to email or stop by to talk to a professor about their research and any opening they may have on their field team or about his/her affiliations with the professional world.
-Some of opportunities within our department are listed on the Resources page.

 Other resources for research topics include Study Abroad and Internships where students immerse themselves in a particular field or culture and bring the knowledge and skills they have learned at Penn to a new setting.
 Many of these opportunities develop into careers for the students after they leave Penn.